 Make sure to also ride the second cable car from Punta Serauta to Punta Rocca and spend some time on the terrace with a 360-degree view of the Dolomites!

 The bottom of the cable car is in Malga Ciapella only a 30-minute drive away from Canazei.

 8. Madonna di Campiglio

-The Adamello Brenta Nature Park is otherworldly and I spent some time exploring it during my 5 days long Dolomiti Brenta Traverse.
+I spent some time in the Adamello Brenta Nature Park during my 5 days long Dolomiti Brenta Traverse.

 The shot above was taken at one of the backcountry huts I stayed at and it best represents the views you can expect.
-It’s a fun traverse that includes many via ferratas, minor glacier crossings and cosy evenings in the huts.
+It’s a fun traverse that includes many via ferratas, minor glacier crossings, and cozy evenings in the huts.

 Hotel recommendations in Madonna di Campiglio

 Ortisei is a ‘big’ town with a decent-sized supermarket and amenities.
 It has a very German feel to it.
 There’s a river which runs through its center and it has lots of quaint side streets perfect for exploring.